SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 19 September, 2025 at 23:34:15
+# Last Refreshed - 20 September, 2025 at 23:34:19
 The Latest Activity was a Ride -

-<b>☀️ Friday Morning Danube Ride</b>
+<b>☀️ Saturday Slovakia Danube Lunch Ride</b>

-which happened on 19 September, 2025 at 10:28:39
+which happened on 20 September, 2025 at 12:07:06

-Which is 0 years, 0 months, 0 days, 13 hours and 5 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 11 hours and 27 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/15863244655
+You can see it here https://www.strava.com/activities/15876964143

 ## Number of Rides
 How many rides have I done each year?